timoa/cdkit.ansible/README.md

 ansible-galaxy install srsp.oracle-java
 ```

-## GO.CD Agent(s)
+## Go.CD Agent(s)

 ### Install Homebrew

 [Homebrew](https://brew.sh/) is the "The missing package manager for macOS" and it will helps to install some software automatically.

-You need to run this command in a terminal on each of your GO.CD agents:
+You need to run this command in a terminal on each of your Go.CD agents:

 ``` bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"